Early Childhood Council Information and FAQ

 3. While the ECCs are established by CFM, ECCs work on needs unique to their area

-4. CFM uniquely serves ECCs as a reliable resource, advocate, and advisor
+4. CFM serves ECCs as a reliable resource, advocate, and advisor

 5. The outcomes of each ECC can be used as models for state-wide change